 Basic Theory of TransformerSay you have one winding which is supplied by an alternating electrical source.
-The alternating current through the winding produces a continually changing flux or alternating flux surrounds the winding.
+The alternating current through the winding produces a continually changing flux or alternating flux that surrounds the winding.
 If any other winding is brought nearer to the previous one, obviously some portion of this flux will link with the second.
 As this flux is continually changing in its amplitude and direction, there must be a change in flux linkage in the second winding or coil.
 According to Faraday's law of electromagnetic induction, there must be an EMF induced in the second.
-If the circuit of the latter winding is closed, there must be an electric current flows through it.
-This is the simplest form of electrical power transformer and this is most basic of working principle of transformer.
+If the circuit of the later winding is closed, there must be an current flowing through it.
+This is the simplest form of electrical power transformer and this is the most basic of working principle of transformer.

-The winding which gives the desired output voltage due to mutual induction in the transformer, is commonly known as Secondary Winding of Transformer.
-Here in our example it is second winding
+The winding which takes electrical power from the source, is generally known as primary winding of transformer.
+Here in our above example it is first winding.
+The winding which gives the desired output voltage due to mutual induction in the transformer, is commonly known as secondary winding of transformer.
+Here in our example it is second winding.

 Main Constructional Parts of TransformerThe three main parts of a transformer are,

-1. Primary Winding of transformer - which produces magnetic flux when it is connected to electrical source.
+- Primary Winding of transformer - which produces magnetic flux when it is connected to electrical source.